Max Lockwood

 Response to Sasha’s #1 Blog Post

-Hello Sasha, congratulations on completing your degree!
-I really enjoyed reading your blog post.
-I found really interesting how you went into university math even though you came into it disliking math, but ending up being one of your favourite courses!
-Teachers can help guide students in their own discipline of learning, as the knowledge is easy to find, but the application and willingness to seek it themselves is something that ties into your text about lifelong learning.
 I really appreciate your honesty about online classes, as I too agree how they aren’t my preferred method of learning.
 I like your table comparing the different theories as it was really easy to read and comparable between the three.
 I like your style of writing as you keep it real!
 True to yourself and true to others in a form of clear well written text speaks volumes, as your path to become an elementary school teacher this is exactly what I think a school teacher should present and sound like.

 Response to Simons’s #1 Blog Post

 Hello Simon, congrats on almost being done here at UVIC!
-I too will be graduating school and its crazy that it has snuck up on me personally, very quickly to whence we started our journeys.
+I too will be graduating school and it’s crazy that it has snuck up on me personally, very quickly to whence we started our journeys.
 I am a big runner myself, having completed the opposite of what you have done (half marathon BMO, full RBC).
 I really enjoyed reading your blog, but may I suggest using a list or table?

-There are so many great constructive thoughts that I think can fit nicely into a table or list to clearly show your understanding of learning process.
+There are so many great constructive thoughts that I think can fit nicely into a table or list to clearly show your understanding of the learning process.
 I listened to some of the podcast you had included on tips and tricks to help improve learning and totally agree with his six steps of scheduling time to study, putting the phone completely away, isolating themselves etc… Those are very attainable and realistic goals that with practice can create success for many students.
 I like the fact you ask your brother for help and feedback on work for constructive brotherly love criticism as he is honest and open, which is hard for me to do with my brother as it turns most of the time into a wrestling match.

 Response to Emma’s #1 Blog Post